sujithktkm/Test-Milestone/README.md

 Breaking down the configurations made for each of the tasks,

 #####Task 1 : The ability to run unit tests, measure coverage, and report the results.
-For this task, we made use of [Cobertura] to measure coverage.
-This plugin helps in measuring code coverage using different metrics like classes, packages, lines, conditions, files and methods.
+To measure coverage, we made use of [Cobertura] plugin.
+This plugin helps in measuring code coverage for different metrics like classes, packages, lines, conditions, files and methods.

 To use this plugin,
 - We installed it using the manage plugins tab in Jenkins Configurations Dashboard.
-- Configured Build Step in our project, to use maven script cobertura:cobertura -Dcobertura.report.format=xml to use Cobertura.
+- Configured Build Step in our project, to use maven script
+-
+- ```
+- cobertura:cobertura -Dcobertura.report.format=xml to use Cobertura.
+- ```
-- Published the results into files using a post build step - **/target/site/cobertura/*.xml
+- Published the results into files using a post build step -
+- ```
+- **/target/site/cobertura/*.xml
+- ```

 In the coverage report section of the job, we observed the coverage report obtained and it is classified into different metrics like classes, packages, lines, conditions, files and methods.
 And the report can be drilled into each sub folder in the project and to each file.